Priyanshu-rms55/priyanshu-rms55/README.md

 * **Student Information Management System:**
     * *Description:* A Python-based application designed to store, retrieve, and manage student records efficiently.
     * *Focus:* Implementing Object-Oriented Programming (OOP) pillars, File Handling, and Error Management.
-    * *Goal:* Using this as a live teaching tool to demonstrate the Software Development Lifecycle (SDLC).

-* **Revenue Analysis (Adidas vs. Nike):**
-    * *Description:* A data analysis project comparing two retail giants to identify revenue drivers using Python libraries.

----

-### 🚀 Teaching Philosophy

-I believe in **"Learning by Building."** whether it is analyzing unicorn startups or building management software, I ensure my students understand the *why* behind the code.
-I am constantly exploring new ways to integrate software development into academic curriculums.

----

 ### 📫 Connect with Me